-In November 2014, Oregonians voted to end the failed prohibition of marijuana, establishing a taxed and regulated adult use system, making it one of four states to do so.
+In November 2014, Oregonians voted to end the failed prohibition of marijuana, establishing a taxed and regulated adult use system, making it one of five states to do so.
 For years, Oregon has been far ahead of the federal government on marijuana policy.
 We were the first state to pass the decriminalization of marijuana in 1973, and one of the first states to legalize medical marijuana.
-Now 23 states, the District of Columbia and Guam have fully legalized medical marijuana, and 20 states have passed decriminalization laws.
+Now 29 states, the District of Columbia and Guam have fully legalized medical marijuana, and 22 states have passed decriminalization laws.

 This movement in states is part of a larger evolution on marijuana policy by the American people, who are rejecting the failed War on Drugs – an approach that has disrupted the lives of millions of people needlessly through failed marijuana prohibition policies.
-More than half of the American population supports full legalization and over 70 percent support the legalization of medical marijuana.
+61 percent of the American population supports full legalization and 88 percent support the legalization of medical marijuana.

 Despite this, however, marijuana remains federally illegal, classified as a Schedule I substance, the same as heroin.
 This discrepancy between state and federal law has created a confusing patchwork of laws that trap businesses, patients, and state regulators in the middle, creating public health and safety challenges, inequities for state-legal businesses and constant uncertainty about the future.
 It is time for both the administration and the federal government to catch up.

 Percent of Americans who think marijuana should be legal, over time (Gallup)

 Action Needed at the Federal Level